 McKenzie “Kenzie” Sorrells has hit the ground running – and no one should expect her to slow down any time soon.

 Sorrells, who jumped in as director of wellness and the university’s popular BroncoFit program near the end of May, isn’t wasting any time.
-Because while many students and some employees are taking at least a bit of a summer break, she’s knocking on doors, meeting key people and assessing where the myriad of programs and activities and services and initiatives that make up Boise State student and staff well-being are housed.
+Because while many students and employees were taking at least a bit of a summer break, she was knocking on doors, meeting key people and assessing where the programs, activities, services and initiatives that make up student and staff well-being are housed.

-Sorrells is a proud Boise State College of Health Sciences graduate; she completed the undergraduate kinesiology program in 2017.
+Sorrells is a College of Health Sciences graduate; she completed the undergraduate kinesiology program in 2017.
 A former resident assistant, she pursued her passion for health education and wellness coaching at the University of Utah, where she earned her master’s in those areas.
-Utah born, she then went to work for Utah State University – but Boise State, and the too good to pass up BroncoFit opportunity beckoned her back.
+She then went to work for Utah State University – but Boise State, and the too good to pass up BroncoFit opportunity beckoned her back.